dattv/ML-DL-Lecture-Notes/DeepLearning.md

 * [ReLu]() ReLu can let big numbers pass through.
 This makes a few neurons stale and they don't fire.
 This increases the sparsity, and hence, it is good.
 The ReLU maps input x to max (0, x), that is, they map negative inputs to 0, and positive inputs are output without any change.
 Because ReLU doesn't fire all the time, it can be trained faster.
 Since the function is simple, it is computationally the least expensive.
 Choosing the activation function is very dependent on the application.
 Nevertheless, ReLU works well for a large range of problems.

 ## Artificial nerual network (ANN)
+ANN is a collection of perceptrons and activation functions.
+The perceptrons are connected to form hidden layers or units.
+The hidden units form the nonlinear basis that maps the input layers to output layers in a lower-dimensional space, which is also called artificial neural networks.
+ANN is a map from input to output.
+The map is computed by weighted addition of the inputs with biases.
+The values of weight and bias values along with the architecture are called model.

+The training process determines the values of these weights and biases.
+The model values are initialized with random values during the beginning of the training.
+The error is computed using a loss function by contrasting it with the ground truth.
+Based on the loss computed, the weights are tuned at every step.
+The training is stopped when the error cannot be further reduced.
+The training process learns the features during the training.
+The features are a better representation than the raw images.
+The following is a diagram of an artificial neural network, or multi-layer perceptron:

 # Reference
 [1] [Deep Learning for Computer Vision]()